-RAM, or random access memory, handles all the workloads and processes on your computer — from keeping track of all the tabs you have open in Chrome, to smoothing your gaming experience.
-For most AAA games these days, developers recommend at least 16GB of RAM, in order to meet the performance requirements to enjoy the game without any issues.
+RAM, or random access memory, handles all the workloads and processes on your computer — from keeping track of all the tabs you have open in Chrome to smoothing your gaming experience.
+For most AAA games, developers recommend at least 16GB of RAM to meet the performance requirements and enjoy the game without any issues.

-Most budget gaming PC builds can manage 16GB of RAM without going over budget, but getting 8GB now and filling out the RAM slots later down the line is fine too.
-It all depends on how much you are willing to spend and what you’re willing to cut back on to save a few bucks here and there.
+Most budget builds can manage 16GB of RAM without going over budget, but getting 8GB now and filling out the RAM slots later down the line is fine too.
+It all depends on how much you are willing to spend and what you’re willing to cut back on to keep the build budget-aligned.

-You are going to need storage in your PC for your operating system, any software you use, as well as all the games you are going to want to play.
-What we would recommend is that you get a slightly smaller (somewhere between 120 – 250 GB) SSD for your operating system (OS) to live on, and a larger (500GB – 1TB) 3.5-inch HDD to store all your games and other data on.
+You will need storage in your PC for your operating system, any software you use and all the games you will want to play.
+It might be advisable to get a slightly smaller (somewhere between 120 and 250 GB) SSD for your operating system (OS) to live on and a larger (500GB to 1TB) 3.5-inch HDD to store all your games and other data on.

 Our recommended storage devices:

 When picking a case for your gaming PC, there are a few things to keep in mind.
 First, check the form factor of your motherboard to ensure compatibility.
 Next, consider the case size and whether it can comfortably accommodate all your components.

 Look for good cooling options, such as fans and proper ventilation, to prevent overheating during intense gaming sessions.
 Don’t forget about cable management features for a tidy setup.
 Of course, aesthetics also matter, so choose a case that matches your style.
 Lastly, read reviews and get recommendations to make an informed decision.